 Far from following a prescriptive approach, Philippa works from the heart.
-“It’s about how you’re feeling,” she says.
+“It’s about how you are feeling,” she says.
 “Some days you feel calm and want something to reflect that, other days you want big, bold colours.
-One week in my hallway, I might have three bud vases each with a single stem, the following week, I might have a two-metres-tall design of branches.
+One week in my hallway, I might have three bud vases each with a single stem, the following week, I might have a 2m tall design of branches.
 You want to evoke a feeling and flowers are great at creating an atmosphere.”

 Philippa also prefers to avoid traditional sources of inspiration (books, fabrics and the like) in favour of nature, particularly meadows and hedgerows, parks and woodlands.
 “I went for a run in the forest yesterday,” she explains, “and it was pouring with rain but there were so many layers of green and different scales of ferns.
 You can get a strong feeling from the landscape.”
 Equally, she recommends examining the tiny details in nature - studying the structure of a cow parsley bloom or spray coronation (“it’s insane how the petals fold”) for ideas.
 Philippa is not discerning when it comes to flowers that are in or out of fashion.
 “I don’t merit a value on a flower,” she explains, “it’s whatever feels right and works.
 I love a stem that I can find in a hedgerow as much as I love a rose that costs £10 per stem.”

 That said, Philippa does have top tips on caring for and displaying blooms, such as: